Ralitsa-Vuntsova/part-time-jobs/README.md

 Then create a database in MongoDB Compass with the name you provided for PTJ_DB_NAME.

-Secondly, install all npm packages:
+Secondly, navigate to `org` directory and install all npm packages:

 ```
 npm install
 ```

-To start the server, run the following command (org level):
+To start the server, run the following command:

 ```
 npm run start:api
 ```

-To start the client, run the following command (org level):
+To start the client, run the following command:

 ```
 npm run start:client